 Where and how are you going to deliver your DAMS, that is the question.
-When you choose a DAM you have decide if you are going to deploy in the cloud or host on premise.
+When you choose a DAM you have to decide if you are going to deploy in the cloud or host on-premise.
 Each approach has pros and cons that might change how you choose a digital asset management system.

 There are a number of advantages to hosting in the cloud, including rapid scaling, low startup costs and quick implementation.
-However, cloud based DAMS are less secure.
-Depending on the host you choose, (it might be multi-tenant public cloud like Amazon Web Services) you have to be aware of the additional security vulnerabilities you are exposed to on the WWW.
+However, cloud-based DAMS are less secure.
+Depending on the host you choose, (it might be a multi-tenant public cloud like Amazon Web Services) you have to be aware of the additional security vulnerabilities you are exposed to on the WWW.